lucidrains/ring-attention-pytorch/README.md

     - [x] backwards
     - [ ] forwards

+- [ ] allow for variable ring passes per layer, for <a href="https://arxiv.org/abs/2007.03356">local -> global attention</a> in ring transformer as one goes up the layers.

 - [ ] add ring attention to Tri's flash attention implementation. find some cuda ring reduce impl
 - [ ] find a machine with 8 GPUs and test with a quarter million tokens first
 - [ ] figure out batch_isend_irecv